8 Ways To Get A Younger Looking Neck

 4. Reduce Wrinkles Caused By Aging and Sun Damage

 We know Botox® works to reduce lines and wrinkles on the face.
 Similarly, Botox® can be injected into the submental area and jawline to give a “lift” to an aging neck.
 “Botox® may reduce vertical cording or banding on the neck that is caused by the platysma muscle contraction,” says Dr. Paul.
 The treatment promotes a more youthful neck by relaxing the muscles that pull on the overlying skin and create wrinkles.
 The results of Botox® last between four and six months, and the treatment can be performed in as little as 15 minutes.
 It's best on vertical lines, though.
 Botox® will have little, if any, effect on horizontal lines which are formed on the neck through skin creasing.

 5. Embrace Technology to Improve Sagging Skin

 It can be challenging to treat sagging skin with topical products alone.
 At the same time, many patients are hesitant to go under the knife to correct loose neck skin.
 Luckily there are several professional skin tightening options that can give them the results they desire without surgery.

 “Radiofrequency and ultrasound devices aim to tighten the neck with energy,” says Dr. Paul.
-The treatments have been shown to tighten loose neck skin by using energy to heat the skin and boosts the production of collagen and important proteins.
-However, Dr. Paul cautions that the effects of these devices is limited and patients may need multiple treatments to see results.
+The treatments have been shown to tighten loose neck skin by using energy to heat the skin and boost the production of collagen and important proteins.
+However, Dr. Paul cautions that the effects of these devices are limited and patients may need multiple treatments to see results.